New house sales have been climbing ever since the 2008 economic collapse.

 The third area to place keywords is in the body of pages.

 You want keywords to flow naturally with content, and you don’t want to overuse them, either.

-Ratehub effortlessly uses targeted keywords on their pages that most users wouldn’t even notice unless they had SEO knowledge.
+Ratehub effortlessly uses targeted keywords on its pages that most users wouldn’t even notice unless they had SEO knowledge.